AiursoftWeb/CommandFramework/readme.md

 }
 ```

-## Download real sample project
+## Download a real sample project

-If you want to explorer a real project built with this framework, please check [Parser](https://gitlab.aiursoft.cn/anduin/parser) as an example.
+If you want to explore a real project built with this framework, please check [Parser](https://gitlab.aiursoft.cn/anduin/parser) as an example.

 ## How to contribute